gerard-durand/codeblocks_gd_user_manual/README.md

 They both call 00_ToHtml.cmd which really produces the files.

 Depending on parameters set in cmd files, html files are stored in a local htmlweb, htmlweb_en or htmlweb_en folder.
-These contents can be copied in the root htmlweb folder.
+Their content can be copied/moved in the root htmlweb folder.

 In userguide folder, there is a slighly modified version of text4ht.env, normally used by Miktex to produce html version from tex files, to avoid some problems with move and copy commands.
 I prefer their equivallent, mv and cp, as may be found in Msys2 distribution.